 - Windows being stuck in a loading loop due to network drivers incompatibility

 - Avoiding having several System Images for different motherboard/NICs setups

-- Any other issues that you can face when using our ready-made image that can be found in Installation Manual: Step 4.
-Prepare System Image
+- Any other issues that you can face when using our ready-made image that can be found in the Installation Manual.

 Please find detailed instructions on how you can create your very own System Image.

 Important!
 This IC tool does not allow you to mitigate issues with GPU drivers being incompatible.
 For the time being you will need to create separate System Images for this case.

 You can download the latest version of ggRock Image Creation tool here.